karmab/kcli/README.md

 The samples directory contains examples to get you started

 Note that the description of the vm will automatically be set to the plan name, and this value will be used when deleting the entire plan as a way to locate matching vms.

+When launching a plan, the plan name is optional.
+If not is provided, the kvirt keyword will be used.

-For an advanced use of plans along with scripts, you can check the [uci](UCI.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products
+For an advanced use of plans along with scripts, you can check the [uci](UCI.md) page to deploy all upstream projects associated with Red Hat Cloud Infrastructure products ( or downstream versions too)

 ## available parameters